michaelhuettermann/otello/README.md

 # The Otello showcase

-This sandbox is loosely based on pieces of the offical documentation of OpenTelemetry [here](https://opentelemetry.io/docs/languages/java/getting-started/).
+The Otello project is an ongoing initiative.
 It specifically shows:

 - An 101 on applied telemetry.
 - How to set up Oracle OpenJDK, and run modern Java versions (17+) on it.